socialtables/socialtables.github.io/style-guides/javascript/README.md

 ## Blocks

-  - Use braces with all multi-line blocks.
+  - Always use braces.
+Single or multi-line blocks.

     ```javascript
     // bad
     if (test)
       return false;

-    // good
+    // bad
     if (test) return false;

     // good